-Jon Kabat-Zinn was the first to combine ideas from Buddhism, which he had studied intensely, and science, which was his chosen profession as a doctor, to create a new discipline called mindfulness.
-His work has been with patients who have significant pain, and later with those who needed to reduce their stress.
+Jon Kabat-Zinn, a pioneer in mindfulness, combined ideas from Buddhism (which he had studied intensely) and science (which was his chosen profession) to develop a new discipline called mindfulness-based stress reduction.
+He began his practice working with people who lived with significant pain and later worked with those who needed to reduce their stress.
 Kabat-Zinn's seminal 1994 book, Wherever You Go, There You Are, has become a guidebook in beginning mindfulness meditation.
-Dr. Kabat-Zinn also conducted 8-week mindfulness training seminars to teach people how to use mindfulness for stress and pain relief.
+In his book, Kabat-Zinn defined mindfulness in a manner that encompasses the central meaning of this peaceful practice:

-In the early 1990s, three scientists named Zindel Segal, Mark Williams, and John Teasdale, were looking for a way to prevent relapses of depression in patients who had a pattern of getting better and then relapsing over and over.
-They drew on the work of Dr. Kabat-Zinn and the existing practice of cognitive behavioral therapy to create Mindfulness-Based Cognitive Therapy (MCBT).
+In the early 1990s, scientists Zindel Segal, Mark Williams, and John Teasdale were looking for a way to prevent relapses of depression in patients who had a pattern of improved symptoms and then relapse.
+They drew on the work of Dr. Kabat-Zinn and the existing practice of cognitive behavioral therapy to create mindfulness-based cognitive therapy (MBCT).
 MBCT proved to be extremely effective for preventing depression relapses but also had success in treating acute symptoms of depression and other mental health disorders.